State of Maryland

 NATURE OF WORK

-An Archivist Trainee is the entry level of professional archival work.
+An Archivist Trainee is the beginning level of professional archival work.
 Employees in this classification are expected to acquire knowledge of the material housed in the Maryland State Archives.
-Employees in this classification work closely with trained Archivists in order to learn about the organization of the Archives, the significance of the materials stored there and how to make these materials available to the public.
+Employees in this classification work closely with trained Archivists in order to learn about the organization of the Archives, the significance of the materials stored there, and how to make these materials available to the public.
 Employees in this classification may perform some routine aspects of archival work such as assisting trained Archivists with research projects and independently undertaking some very simple research projects.
-Employees in this classification spend a major portion of their time in the archives Search Room and write letters providing assistance to researchers using the Archives.
 Employees in this classification do not supervise other positions.

 Positions in this classification are evaluated using the classification job evaluation methodology.
 The use of this method involves comparing the assigned duties and responsibilities of a position to the job criteria found in the Nature of Work and Examples of Work Sections of a class specification.

-The Archivist Trainee and the Archivist I are differentiated on the basis of degree of supervisory control exercised by the supervisor over these employees.
+The Archivist Trainee and the Archivist I are differentiated on the degree of supervisory control exercised by the supervisor over these employees.
 The Archivist Trainee performs the duties under close supervision.
 The Archivist I performs the full range of duties and responsibilities under general supervision.

 EXAMPLES OF WORK